 Before you go, why not get a free pest control quote...

-Houston is home to a variety of spider species.
-There are several species of spiders in Houston that can harm anyone through their painful and venomous bites.
-Houston is a habitat for various sets of species of spiders.
+Houston is home to a variety of spider species that can harm anyone through their painful and venomous bites.
 Some of these spiders are dangerous to human beings and generally annoying.
 The harmful species need specialized control for the wellbeing of you and your family members.

 Wolf Spiders are hairy spiders and commonly brown in color, some appearing black or dark brown.
 These spiders have eight sets of eyes in three rows, eight legs, two sections of the body, and parts of the mouth that look like fangs.
 These spiders can bite and inject venom into its victim.
 Wolf Spider bite has symptoms like swelling, itching, and a considerable amount of pain immediately after the bite.

 The Orb Weaver Spiders aren’t a particular spider species; instead, they are many spiders comprising of numerous species that live in various parts of North America and Houston.
 It is tough to identify this type of spider.
-Rather than using physical traits for the identification of these spiders, you can use the appearance of their web as a method of identification.
+Rather than using physical traits to identify these spiders, you can use the appearance of their web as a method of identification.
 Orb Weaver Spiders have more giant webs, with a measurement of three feet in diameter.

 They are a type of spider that you are likely to find in most homesteads.
 Since this type of spider likes to live in the house, it’s a good idea to control their population.
 Both the female and male Common House Spiders are typically gray or brown.
 The House Spider has two thick sections of the body and eight legs, just like other spiders.
 The webs of these spiders are in dimly lit and musty areas, including crawlspaces, closets, attics, and basements.